-The risk-based licensing system aims to ensure that all licensed activities receive an appropriate level of regulation based on the level of risk they pose to the environment and human health.
+The risk-based licensing system aims to ensure that all activities licensed under the Protection of the Environment Operations Act 1997 (POEO Act) receive an appropriate level of regulation based on the level of risk they pose to the environment and human health.

-3.1 Risk assessment process
+3.1.
+Risk assessment process

-Risk assessments evaluate potential sources of environmental and human health impacts associated with a licensed premises and the likelihood of environmental harm occurring.
-It follows the principles outlined in the Australian Standard AS/NZS ISO 31000:2009 Risk Management - Principles and guidelines.
+Risk assessments evaluate potential sources of environmental and human health impacts associated with the activities undertaken at licensed premises and the likelihood of environmental harm occurring.
+They follow the principles outlined in the Australian Standard AS/NZS ISO 31000:2009 Risk Management - Principles and guidelines.